Skip to Content

 Cruise ships have sewage treatment plants onboard, where they treat the waste.
 The sewage that comes from the toilets is what is called black water.

-Some gray water is mixed with the black water in order help the black water cleaning process.
+Some grey water is mixed with the black water in order to help the black water cleaning process.

 Common places for black water to come from include: